bobflagg/Continuous-Control/README.md

 # Continuous-Control
 My submission for Project 3 from [Udacity's Deep Reinforcement Learning Nanodegree Program](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).

+I've posted a [demo video](https://youtu.be/_FgT5huJuw8) of a smart agent in action, which shows how well the training solves this task.

 ## Project Details

 In the [reacher environment](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) for the Continuous Control Project a double-jointed arm can move to target locations.